 MOO Music Gathering

-We have a great slate of Featured Performers and workshops lined-up, with the inimitable Anne Hills and Joel Mabus bringing their special brands of musical magic to the Gathering.
+We have a great slate of Featured Performers and workshops lined-up, with the inimitable Jonas Friddle and John Stano bringing their special brands of musical magic to the Gathering.

-NEW THIS YEAR!
-Instead of just two, you may now sign up for all four performer workshops, in addition to some great participant-led workshop sessions!
-Click the link below to start the registration process.
+You can sign up for one, two, three, or all four performer workshops, in addition to some great participant-led workshop sessions!